LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Step 3: Frequency Calculation**</ins>

 Thirdly, the frequency of the signal is extracted by counting the number of times its midpoint is crossed.
-Alternatively, the signal can be differentiated.
+Alternatively, the signal can be differentiated to identify its maxima and minima.

 <ins>**Step 4: Step Counting and Speed Calculation**</ins>